-Approximately twelve weeks after the end of the Main Review Visit, QQI will send the President the Review Report (prepared by the Coordinating Reviewer and signed off by the Chairperson, having been agreed with all Review Team members).
-The institution will be given two weeks in which to comment on factual accuracy and, if they so wish, to provide a 1- or 2-page institutional response that will be published along with the Review Report.
+Approximately twelve weeks after the end of the Main Review Visit, QQI will send the head of institution the review report (prepared by the Coordinating Reviewer and signed off by the Chairperson, having been agreed with all Review Team members).
+The institution will be given two weeks in which to comment on factual accuracy and, if they so wish, to provide a 1- or 2-page institutional response that will be published along with the review report.

-The Review Report is designed to be read by a specialist audience including members of staff from the institution being reviewed, quality managers and senior staff at other higher education institutions, and other key stakeholders.
-It is designed to assure the adequacy and continuously enhance the institution's internal quality assurance mechanisms, in line with national, European and international best practice.
+The Review Report is designed to be read by a specialist audience including members of staff from the institution being reviewed, quality managers and senior staff at other higher education institutions, officers and staff from linked or recognised colleges, and other key stakeholders.
+It is designed to assure the adequacy and continuously improve the institution's internal quality assurance mechanisms, in line with national, European and international best practice.